needle-mirror/com.unity.sequences/Documentation~/timeline-window.md

 * The breadcrumb trail at the top of the Timeline window allows you to access any parent Timeline of the currently displayed one.

 ![](images/timeline-breadcrumb-trail.png)

+>**Note:** If you open a Sequence in Prefab Mode, you can only navigate through the structure of this Sequence.
+See [how to manage Sequences as Prefabs](sequences-as-prefabs.md).

 ## Timeline track types